csmith/centauri/README.md

   Default: `8443`.
 - `CONFIG` - path to the route configuration (see below).
   Default: `centauri.conf`.
+- `CERTIFICATE_STORE` - path to the file to store certificates in.
+  Default: `certs.json`
+- `WILDCARD_DOMAINS` - space separated list of domains that should use a wildcard certificate instead of listing individual subdomains.
+  See below.

+For the lego certificate provider, the following options are used:

 - `USER_DATA` - path to the file to store ACME user data in.
   Default: `user.pem`.
-- `CERTIFICATE_STORE` - path to the file to store certificates in.
-  Default: `certs.json`
 - `DNS_PROVIDER` - the name of the DNS provider to use for ACME DNS-01 challenges.
-See below.
+See "ACME DNS Configuration" below.
 - `ACME_EMAIL` - the e-mail address to supply to the ACME server when registering.
 - `ACME_DIRECTORY` - the URL of the ACME directory to obtain certs from.
   Default: `https://acme-v02.api.letsencrypt.org/directory`
-- `WILDCARD_DOMAINS` - space separated list of domains that should use a wildcard certificate instead of listing individual subdomains.
-  See below.

 ### ACME DNS Configuration